 Annually, a CO2 measurement and reporting are carried out for the portfolio.
 The monitoring and calculations, including data gathering etc., are in accordance with the "PGGM manual - CO2 calculations".
-The CO2 intensity will be measured in ton per million US Dollar sales and calculated for each company in the Portfolio or Benchmark by dividing the CO2 emissions by the sales (as determined by Trucost).
-CO2 intensity will be calculated based on Trucost data scope 1,2 and 3 "upstream" (as determined by the Greenhouse Gas Protocol).
+The CO2 intensity will be measured in ton per million US Dollar sales and calculated for each company in the portfolio or benchmark by dividing the CO2 emissions by the sales (as determined by Trucost).
+CO2 intensity will be calculated based on Trucost data scope 1, 2 and 3 "upstream" (as determined by the Greenhouse Gas Protocol).
 Scope 3 is measured for those companies in the Integrated Oil & Gas, Oil & Gas Exploration & Production, Coal & Consumable Fuels and the Automobile Manufacturers sub-sector.
 For these four sub-sectors the scope 3 data is considered to be accurate based on the method with which the data is derived.

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?